Toyota Corolla

 • Propane torch

-First, remove the sway bar.
-You will need a metric allen wrench and a box wrench to remove the nut.
+Start by removing the sway bar end link.
+Use a metric allen wrench and a box wrench to remove the nut.

 Next, you will need the remove the brake line.
 This is where it can be tricky.
 You will have to separate the brake lines in order to remove the strut.
 This means that a simple spring or shock replacement will require you to bleed the brakes.
 Be careful as you may run into a frozen hardware.